 12.5.1.
-Any exceedance deviation(s) of from the allowable visible emission requirement for any emission source discovered during observations using 45CSR§7A must 40CFR Part 60, Appendix A, Method 9 or 22 shall be reported in writing to the Director of the Division of Air Quality as soon as practicable, but in any case within ten (10) calendar days of the occurrence and shall include, at least a minimum, the following information: the results of the visible determination of opacity of emissions, the cause or suspected cause of the violation(s), and any corrective measures taken or planned.
+Any exceedance(s) of the allowable visible emission requirement for any emission source discovered during observations using 45CSR§7A must be reported in writing to the Director of the Division of Air Quality as soon as practicable, but within ten (10) calendar days of the occurrence and shall include, at a minimum, the following information: the results of the visible determination of opacity of emissions, the cause or suspected cause of the violation(s), and any corrective measures taken or planned.
+[45CSR13, R13-3534, 4.5.1]